aykhan019/Cs_ExamProject/README.md

 # C-Sharp Exam Project: Boss.Az

 ## Project Overview
-This project is a console-based application developed for a Computer Science exam.
-The primary goal is to demonstrate proficiency in key programming concepts, including data processing, synchronization, and user input handling, all through a command-line interface.
+This project is a console-based application developed for C# exam.
+The primary goal is to demonstrate proficiency in key programming concepts, including data processing, and user input handling, all through a command-line interface.

 ## Features
 - **Console-based Interaction**: The project operates entirely in the console, ensuring a straightforward and efficient user experience.